11 Weird Signs Of Early-Onset Dementia To Watch Out For

 3. You Keep Getting Lost

-The confusion associated with dementia can cause you to get lost more often, possibly while on your way somewhere new.
+The confusion associated with dementia can cause you to feel lost more often, possibly while on your way somewhere new.
 But it can even happen when heading somewhere you've been dozens of times.
-"With today's technology, you may find that you are using your GPS to go to places that you knew how to get to previously," Schreiber says.
-While we all get turned around or lost occasionally, you should be concerned if this issue is getting progressively worse.
+For example, as Dr. Schreiber says, "you may find that you are using your GPS to go to places that you knew how to get to previously."

 4. You Can't Remember Anyone's Name